dunf/dun-backup/README.md

 Simple cli-backup tool written in python.

-TODO:
+TODO: \n
-- Add support for encryption
 - Add support for incremental backups

+Bugs: \n
+- Including several files with wild-card does not work as intended.